Anna Wintour: 2000s

 Betts was one of several longtime editors to leave Vogue around the new millennium.
 A year later, Sykes, another putative successor, left to concentrate on her best-selling novels set in the city's upper classes and a screenplay.
 A number of other editors also left to assume the top jobs at other publications.
 While some of their replacements did not last, a new group of core editors formed.

-The September 2004 issue was 832 pages, the largest issue of a monthly magazine ever published at that time, since exceeded by the September 2007 issue Cutler's documentary covered.
+The September 2004 issue was 832 pages, the largest issue of a monthly magazine ever published at that time, since exceeded by the September 2007 issue covered in Cutler's documentary.
 Wintour oversaw the introduction of three spinoffs: Teen Vogue, Vogue Living and Men's Vogue.
 Teen Vogue has published more ad pages and earned more advertiser revenue than either Elle Girl and Cosmo Girl, and the 164 ad pages in the début issue of Men's Vogue were the most for a first issue in Condé Nast history.
 AdAge named her "Editor of the Year" for this brand expansion.

-Queen Elizabeth II appointed her Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours.Anna Wintour awarded OBE, The Daily Telegraph.
-Retrieved 14 June 2008.
-However, 2008 was generally difficult year for Vogue, as the economy worsened.
-After ruffling feathers at the Milan shows in February, the April issue's cover image of LeBron James and Gisele Bündchen brought criticism for its evocation of racial stereotypes.
-The next month a lavish Karl Lagerfeld gown she wore to the Met's Costume Institute Gala was called "the worst fashion faux pas of 2008".
+Wintour was appointed Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours.
+However, 2008 was a particularly difficult year for Vogue, partially as a result of the Great Recession, but also related to several controversies.
+The April issue's cover image of LeBron James and Gisele Bündchen brought criticism for its evocation of racial stereotypes.
+The next month, a lavish Karl Lagerfeld gown she wore to the Met's Costume Institute Gala was called "the worst fashion faux pas of 2008".
 In the fall, Vogue Living was suspended indefinitely, and Men's Vogue cut back to two issues a year as an outsert or supplement to the women's magazine.
 At the end of the year, December's cover highlighted a disparaging comment Jennifer Aniston made about Angelina Jolie, to the former's displeasure; media observers began speculating that Wintour had lost her touch.